 Who Should Use a Continuous Glucose Monitor?

 Historically, checking your blood glucose (sugar) levels meant pricking your finger with a needle and dropping blood onto a test strip.
-Someone with diabetes might have had to do this multiple times a day, as the disease can cause blood glucose levels to be too high, which can be dangerous in many different ways.
+A person with diabetes might have had to do this multiple times a day, as the disease can cause blood glucose levels to be too high, which can be dangerous in many different ways.

 But with the advent of continuous glucose monitors (CGMs) in the late 1990s, sticking your finger with a needle has become less common.
 A CGM is a wearable medical device that works by having a small, removable sensor (placed just under the skin) measure glucose levels in real time and send alerts when they are outside a target range.